Dennisman219/ds_portfolio/portfolio.md

 [tsne-volledig]: img/tsne-tfidf-volledig.png
 ![tsne-volledig] TSNE plots were created with [tfidf.py](src/tfidf.py)

 A Biased dataset can result in poor performance of classification.
 We experimented with balancing the dataset and comparing the performance.
+The plot also shows that the documents about drugs are spread over a very large area in the vectorspace.
+This could result in a model leaning towards the category Drugs when unsure how to classify a document.

 ### Data cleansing
 The Agora datafile contained several syntax errors with resulted in faulty parsing of the file.
 The lines containing errors were removed or fixed and a new file without errors called 'agorb.csv' has been created.